The Anesthesia Gas Machine

 This site is https://healthprofessions.udmercy.edu/academics/na/agm/index.htm.

 Vapor pressure Molecules escape from a volatile liquid to the vapor phase, creating a "saturated vapor pressure" at equilibrium.
-Vapor pressure (VP) increases with temperature.
-VP is independent of atmospheric pressure, it depends only on the physical characteristics of the liquid, and its temperature.
+Vapor pressure increases with temperature.
+Vapor pressure is independent of atmospheric pressure, it depends only on the physical characteristics of the liquid, and its temperature.
 So, even although evaporation proceeds at a rate governed by liquid temperature and is independent of altitude (barometric pressure), individual vaporizer types may or may not function the same at altitude.

-Just as our skin cools when we step out of the shower, the temperature of the remaining liquid will drop as vaporization proceeds, lowering VP, unless this is prevented.
+Just as our skin cools when we step out of the shower, the temperature of the remaining liquid will drop as vaporization proceeds, lowering vapor pressure, unless this is prevented.
 The latent heat of vaporization is the number of calories needed to convert 1 g of liquid to vapor, without temperature change in the remaining liquid.

 Specific heat is the number of calories needed to increase the temperature of 1 g of a substance by 1 degree C. Manufacturers select materials for vaporizer construction with high specific heats to minimize temperature changes associated with vaporization.